jcbkdev/jcbkdev-freelance/README.md

 # JCBKdev website
-Website created as a part of my freelancing offer allowing users to contact me easily by using the contanct form.
+Website created as a part of my freelancing offer allowing users to contact me easily by using the contact form.

 Written without any frameworks.<br/>
 `-HTML`<br/>